Deep Learning-Aided Projected Gradient Detector for Massive Overloaded MIMO Channels: Concluding remarks

 \section{Concluding remarks}

-In this paper, we proposed TI-detector, a deep learning-aided iterative decoder for massive overloaded MIMO channels.
-TI-detector contains two trainable parameters for each layer: $\gamma_t$ controlling a step size of the linear estimator and $\theta_t$ dominating strength of the nonlinear estimator.
+In this paper, we proposed TPG-detector, a deep learning-aided iterative decoder for massive overloaded MIMO channels.
+TPG-detector contains two trainable parameters for each layer: $\gamma_t$ controlling a step size of the linear estimator and $\theta_t$ dominating strength of the nonlinear estimator.
 The total number of the trainable parameters in $T$ layers is thus $2T$, which is significantly smaller than that used in the previous studies such as \cite{DMD1,DMD2}.
-This fact promotes fast and stable training processes for TI-detector.
-The numerical simulations show that TI-detector outperforms the state-of-the-art IW-SOAV ($L=1$) by a large margin and achieves a comparable detection performance to the IW-SOAV ($L\ge 2$).
-TI-detector therefore can be seen as a promising iterative detector for overloaded MIMO channels providing an excellent balance between a low computational cost and a reasonable detection performance.
+This fact promotes fast and stable training processes for TPG-detector.
+The numerical simulations show that TPG-detector outperforms the state-of-the-art IW-SOAV ($L=1$) by a large margin and achieves a comparable detection performance to the IW-SOAV {($L=5$)}.
+TPG-detector therefore can be seen as a promising iterative detector for overloaded MIMO channels providing an excellent balance between a low computational cost and a reasonable detection performance.
 There are several open problems regarding this study.
-Fast, adding a re-weighting process similar to the one used in the IW-SOAV ($L\ge 2$) to TI-detector seems an interesting direction to improve the detection performance.
-Secondly, enhancing TI-detector toward a large constellation such as QAM is a practically important problem.
+First, adding a re-weighting process similar to the one used in the IW-SOAV ($L\ge 2$) to TPG-detector seems an interesting direction to improve the detection performance.
+Secondly, enhancing TPG-detector toward a large constellation such as QAM is a practically important problem.